johnjago/johnjago.com/content/projects.md

 {{< project
 	title="Musearch"
-	description="A tool for searching the same query in multiple search engines to compare how results show in each." years="2017 to 2018"
+	description="Search the same query in multiple search engines to compare how results show in each." years="2017 to 2018"
 	link="https://github.com/johnjago/musearch"
 	linkText="view the code"